usedlobster/CarND-T2-P5/WRITEUP.md

 * We **apply the first control input to the vehicle**.
 * Back to 1.

-*Reference: Setup and Loop description taken from Udacity's Model Predictive Control lesson.*
+*Reference: Setup and Loop description taken from Udacity's Model Predictive Control lesson.*p

 #### N and dt